Practical advice for when you want to fix the situation

 Compassion is essential – Affirmations

 Affirmations can be powerful; they can shift your perception and calm you down through word and soothing prayer – They may also have an extraordinary effect on calming and soothing others.
 Affirmations are sayings or prayers that bring healing or positive energy to an intention or situation.
 Compassion is an important part of forgiveness, especially forgiving oneself.
-Affirmations are valuable if you are trying to communicate a particular message and apologise.
-If you are not remorseful for what had happened (even if the situation is one in which you hold an opposite view), then you are not empathising with the pain of the person who was hurt, and this can be a breaking point in which someone feels safe enough to forgive you and move forward.
+Affirmations are valuable if you are trying to communicate a particular message and apologize.
+If you are not remorseful for what had happened (even if the situation is one in which you hold an opposite view), then you are not empathizing with the pain of the person who was hurt, and this can be a breaking point in which someone feels safe enough to forgive you and move forward.

-Affirmations that acknowledge a person’s pain, and then state a positive intention can activate a person’s healing centre and help them feel loved and understood.
+Affirmations that acknowledge a person’s pain, and then state a positive intention can activate a person’s healing Centre and help them feel loved and understood.